southwick-associates/salic/README.md

 ## Installation

-You'll need a version of R installed (version 3.5.0 or greater).
-Binary installers are included (here)
+You'll need a version of [R Software](https://www.r-project.org/) installed (version 3.5.0 or greater).
+Package salic can be installed directly from source, or by using one of the included binary installers:

+- Windows: `install.packages("bla bla")`
+- Mac: `install.packages("bla bla")`

 ## Usage

-I recommend starting with [Introduction to salic](/vignettes/README.md) (also available by running `vignette("salic")` from the R console).
+A guide is included in the [Introduction to salic](/vignettes/README.md) vignette (also available by running `vignette("salic")` from the R console).

 ## Background (temp)